 Thank you for your interest in The Great-West Life, London Life and Canada Life Literacy Innovation Award.
-The 2017 submission period is now closed and thank you to all organizations submitting their applications.
+The 2018 submission period will open on April 2, 2018.

 How to use the application form:

-• Save the file on your computer as you work as “LIA2017application_YourOrganizationName”.
+• Save the file on your computer as you work as “LIA2018application_YourOrganizationName”.

 • Complete the highlighted sections.
 Note: you must work within the space allotted.
 The form will not accept additional text.